People

 With experience tending organic natural dye gardens nestled between rows of a family heritage orange grove in southern California, the urban sidewalks of Brooklyn New York, and in the tradition of an English community garden in London, Liz Spencer has devoted an artistic practice to her insatiable curiosity of coaxing color from plants.
 She grew

-Emily Beidler
+Emily Smucker-Beidler

 Biography: Emily Smucker-Beidler has been teaching art in public schools for 22 years.
 She currently teaches in the Hempfield schools.
 Her artistic education began at her grandmother’s knee, who once confided in her that she’d “rather quilt than eat.”
 She also provided Emily’s first color theory lesson.
 “In braiding rugs,” she said, “you should always start